anitraconover/Portfolio-Draft/README.md

 🌱 How can earth observation and remote sensing better evaluate agricultural risk and therefore improve farm finance tools for resilient agricultural practices?

-🌱 How can revisions to existing spatial data infrastructure improve the interoperability, transparency, and security of agricultural data and better support profitable, disaster-resilient agriculture?
+🌱 How can revisions to existing spatial data infrastructure better support profitable, disaster-resilient agriculture?